-Each year we select a 3 per cent random sample of our registered members for compulsory participation in the audit.
+Each year we randomly select a 3% sample of our registered members for compulsory participation in the audit.

 We undertake this process in nine batches.
 Those selected will be notified via email at specific points in the year.
-Auditees have approximately five weeks to meet the deadline for submission.
+Auditees have approximately four weeks to meet the deadline for submission.

 The following is a brief list of requirements for audit submissions.
 For more detailed information, examples of documentation, and further guidance, please refer to the Audit Submission Form and Guidance Notes.

 Those selected for audit will be asked to provide evidence of the following: